 Recycle IT, is a community based social enterprise, offering a simple and efficient route to recycle disused electrical and electronic items.
-After collection, items are broken down and recovered materials are processed for use in the manufacture of new product.
-Your recycling helps sustain our organisation and create employment and training opportunities.
+After collection, items are broken down and recovered materials are processed for use in the manufacture of a new product.
+Your recycling helps sustain our organization and create employment and training opportunities.

 The free collection service helps safely divert e-waste from landfill and makes use of old items that may have been thrown away.
-The types of items usually collected include computers, kitchen equipment, phone systems, mobile phones, laptops, tablets, monitors, projectors, printers, battery-operated toys, televisions and radios.
+The types of items usually collected include computers, kitchen equipment, phone systems, mobile phones, laptops, tablets, monitors, projectors, printers, battery-operated toys, televisions, and radios.
 Please click here for a full list

 Schools, Community and Fundraising

-We encourage students, parents and teachers to get involved by taking in once loved electrical items from home (WEEE to School Day).
+We encourage students, parents, and teachers to get involved by taking in once loved electrical items from home (WEEE to School Day).
 We promote these type of initiatives to increase awareness of electrical recycling and encourage the next generation to recycle as a norm.
 Recycling electrical equipment might also help your school achieve or maintain your valued Green Flag

 Register an interest